66daysofdata/Resources/Data Analyst/README.md

     - Qlik
     - Splunk
     - Looker
-    - SAS (Heavily used in Health Care companies)
+    - SAS (heavily used in Health Care companies)
+    - Excel (accessible at most companies, great for starters!)

 Here below you will find some courses to get you started:

 <br>